Hacksuimer/hacksuimer_contract/README.md

 ## Project Description

 Hacksuimer is a Web3-exclusive platform for managing events and hackathons, built on the **Sui blockchain**.
 The platform integrates **dynamic NFTs** to create and manage user profiles that reflect their participation, achievements, and rankings in hackathons.
-It also enables secure and transparent voting by judges and community members using **SUI tokens**, **USDC**, or **USDT**.
+It also enables secure and transparent voting by judges and community members using **SUI tokens**.
 Additionally, Hacksuimer incorporates **AI bots** to promote events, hackathons, and submitted projects, ensuring active user engagement and visibility.

 ## Problem Statement